snej/monocypher-cpp/README.md

 **Safe:** Strong typing makes the API safer.
 For example, you can't accidentally pass a Diffie-Hellman public key (`monocypher::key_exchange::public_key`) to a function expecting an Ed25519 public key (`monocypher::public_key`).
 Moreover, objects are zeroed out when destructed, to avoid leaving secrets in memory, and the `==` and `!=` operators use constant-time comparisons instead of regular memcmp, to avoid timing attacks.

-**Immature:** There had to be a downside :) This API is very new (as of late Sept 2020), is only partly tested, and has not yet been used much.
+**Immature:** There had to be a downside :) This API is very new (as of October 2020), is only partly tested, and has not yet been used much.
 However, it's just a very thin wrapper around Monocypher 3.1.1, which is well-tested and audited.

 ## Using it

+You should be OK on recent versions of Linux, Windows, and Apple platforms, using up-to-date versions of Clang, GCC or MSVC.
+That's what the CI tests cover.

 0. If you haven't already, get the Monocypher submodule by running `git submodule update --init`.
 1. Run `run_tests.sh`.
 This just compiles & runs `test/tests.cc`, some simple tests.